freenas/freenas-docs/userguide/snippets/es24m_rails.rst

 Mount the Unit in the Rack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. caution:: The unit weighs about 40 pounds.
-**Caution: Two people are required to safely lift the chassis for rack installation or removal.** Do not install drives until after the chassis has been installed in the rack, and remove all drives before removing the chassis from the rack.
+   At least two people are required to safely lift the chassis for rack installation or removal.
+This process should not be attempted alone as it involves risks and could result in equipment damage or personal injury.

+Do not install drives until after the chassis has been installed in the rack, and remove all drives before removing the chassis from the rack.

 Pull the front rack rail forward until it stops.
 Align the cabinet rail with the inside of the front rack rail and slide the cabinet rail